-Whole-Building mobilizes investment to improve the health and vitality of communities and nature.
+Whole-Building mobilizes investment in the built environment to improve the health and vitality of communities and nature to create whole-communities.
 This practice views “building” as an opportunity to engage the essential capacity of all stakeholders to participate in communal, economic and environmental enrichment as an integral function of creating a built-environment.
-Together, we are building whole-communities.

 This process begins, seeking first to understand the unique potential that a product, a building or a community has.
 As resources are identified, the idea of waste dissolves and yield is redefined.
 Particular attention is given to what’s happening in the margins, at the edges and intersections of a multitude of diverse things moving between patterns and detail while integrating levels of complexity all at once so we can creatively use and respond to change.
 When shared alignment occurs, these connections engage new energy that supports growth from within.